bringey/SPLoader/README.md

 ## Contributing

-Read the [CONTRIBUTING](CONTRIBUTING) file for details on the build system, coding conventions/style and how to submit pull requests.
+Read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on the build system, coding conventions/style and how to submit pull requests.

 ## Versioning

 This project uses Semantic Versioning v2.0.0.

 Currently, the project is in development phase (major version 0).
-See the [CONTRIBUTING](CONTRIBUTING) file for details on tagging new versions.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on tagging new versions.

 ## Authors